peterwestendorp/riot-flux-experiment/app/README.md

 If there are no actionTypes in the handle callback that match the given actionType, the callback function won't fire.

+This method should only be used by a callback in response to a dispatched payload.

 Example
 =======